Industrial Plant Equipment & Spare Parts Trading License in Dubai

 The UAE's industrial sector has grown substantially under the government's Operation 300bn strategy, which targets a doubling of the manufacturing sector's contribution to GDP to AED 300 billion by 2031.
 Industrial machinery imports into the UAE exceeded USD 8 billion in 2023, reflecting strong downstream demand from construction, oil and gas, food processing, and logistics industries across the region.

-Dubai South, located adjacent to Al Maktoum International Airport and Jebel Ali Port, places licence holders within one of the world's most connected logistics corridors.
+Dubai South, located adjacent to Al Maktoum International Airport and Jebel Ali Port, places license holders within one of the world's most connected logistics corridors.
 More than 90 airlines and shipping lines serve the zone's catchment area, making it straightforward to source equipment from Europe or Asia and redistribute it to customers across the Gulf Cooperation Council, East Africa, and the Indian subcontinent.

 Key Stats at a Glance